gaco/portrait-data-engineer-test/README.md

 If you used a different database solution than the provided PostgreSQL setup, please ensure that all data files and scripts are included and can be easily run on any local environment.

+Alternatively, you may submit your solution as a zip folder via email if you prefer this method.